 WARNING: Some of the trails in this areas get very little use and can be overgrown and difficult to follow.
-Please check the trail report page and consider your navigational skills, conditioning, tolerance to pain and level of patience before embarking on a trip.
+In particular, the Blue Bouncer is was reported to be a nightmare of briars (Feb 2014) and totally impassable.
+Please consider your navigational skills, conditioning, tolerance to pain and level of patience before embarking on a trip here.
 But beyond that, I think you'll love it!

 This 33 mile trail complex is in the Beech Creek National Scenic and Botanical Areas of the Ouachita National Forest in Oklahoma.
 It is located in Oklahoma south of Talimena Drive and just west of the Arkansas border.
 The two main trail heads give access to several loop options that follow Beech Creek or climb Blue Bouncer or Walnut Mountains.
 This is a hidden treasure full of old beech trees that no one seems to know about.

 The Map: The map is FREE to download.
 It is 1:24,000 scale based on USGS 7.5 minute quadrangle topographic maps.
 Alternatively, the map is available on 11x17 Rite in the Rain weatherproof stock for $5/sheet plus S&H. Email firstname.lastname@example.org.
 All trails were mapped with a WAAS enabled GPS and are color coded.
 Forest roads are in black.
 Other features include trailheads, segment mileage, general directions, waypoints and waypoint coordinates.

 Tracks of the Beech Creek Trails: This link is to a Google Earth KML file for all the trails on the map.
 You should be able to right click the file and save it on your computer.
 Then open it with Google Earth to see the entire trail system in interactive 3-D. Once in Google Earth you can access individual tracks.
 If you have the right software you can select the tracks you want and load them on your GPS.